konekoya/Bible/README.md

 #TODOs
-- scrollbar improvement - make one with vanilla JavaScript, or using plugins for now
+- scrollbar improvement - will be using jQuery plugin to tackle this one
 - flexbox for the entire layout
-- enhancements for reading mode, we should at have a floating menu for controling
+- reading mode enhancement ideas
+- add sourcemap, livereload, HTTP server(using Node.js?) in gulp.js - follow along the Gulp tutorial and improve the development setup
 - Google font fallback, also we need a solution for CDN resources without internet connection
 - need to fix font awesome path problem with gulp, and move font awesome resources to production directory
 - fix theme switch issue with Ordered list